698 Woolwich Road, Woolwich, London SE7

 The chapel was built in 1961 to designs by Walters & Kerr Bate.
 It is built in stock brick, laid in garden wall bond, with Bath stone dressings and a pantile pitched roof.
 The plan is a Greek cross, with the main axis (and roof ridge) running north-south.
 The street facade (the liturgical south side) has a five-light window.

 The entrance at the southwest has an internal glazed timber wind porch.
 The west end has a row of six windows and a timber confessional in the northwest corner.
 A large arch divides the west end from the main space which has a queen post roof.
 There is a gallery above the north arm.
 Beyond the north wall are the sacristy, a connecting door to the attached hall, and stone steps up to the gallery.
-Like the west end, the east end has a lean-to roof separated from the main space by a large arch, with the addition of a gabled cross-roof behind the altar.
-A crucifix hangs below a tester; on either side are statues of Our Lady of Lourdes and St Catherine Labouré.
+Like the west end, the east end has a lean-to roof separated from the main space by a wide segmental arch, with the addition of a gabled cross-roof behind the altar.
+A crucifix is placed on the east wall below an original altar canopy; on either side are statues of Our Lady of Lourdes and St Catherine Labouré.
 To the south is the Blessed Sacrament chapel with the tabernacle and an adjacent statue of the Sacred Heart.
 The sanctuary furniture and benches are modern and of timber; the font has a metal plaque with the Virgin and the Child, dated 1974.

 Original Date: 1961